huaminghuangtw/Evergreen-Notes/Permanent-Notes/why-we-exist.md

 [@pressfieldWarArtBreak2003]

 > _“None of us are born as passive generic blobs waiting for the world to stamp its imprint on us.
 Instead we show up possessing already a highly refined and individuated soul.
 Another way of thinking of it is: We’re not born with unlimited choices.
 We can’t be anything we want to be.
 We come into this world with a specific, personal destiny.
 We have a job to do, a calling to enact, a self to become.
 We are who we are from the cradle, and we’re stuck with it. **Our job in this lifetime is not to shape ourselves into some ideal we imagine we ought to be, but to find out who we already are and become it.**” ― Steven Pressfield, [The War of Art](https://www.goodreads.com/work/quotes/722104)_

+> _“It’s more important to be good ancestors than dutiful descendants.
+Too many people spend their lives being custodians of the past instead of stewards of the future.
+We worry about making our parents proud when we should be focused on making our children proud.
+The responsibility of each generation is not to please our predecessors—it’s to improve conditions for our successors.” ― Adam M. Grant, [Hidden Potential: The Science of Achieving Greater Things](https://www.goodreads.com/work/quotes/170223349)_

 ---